TIME TO SHINE

 Often it feels easier to pretend that you're OK, but deep down... you hope for something more.

 I have since fallen in love with psychotherapy.
 It is the ultimate vehicle for figuring things out.
+Therapy is the process of moving from your story controlling you, to you controlling your story.
+It is like getting a PhD in yourself.
 I am forever fascinated by us human beings, how we make sense of the world and our place in it.
-I am honored to be able to do this work, helping others figure things out for themselves.
+I am honored to be able to do this work, and help others figure things out for themselves.

 Consider me your calming force with an unrelenting 'yes-you-can' attitude.
 I balance deep empathy, strong analytic skills and a bit of dry humor to empower you to create the life you want.